-- 2 Format the text as a table in Excel: - a Select cell A5. - b Select the Home tab, then select Format as Table. - Select the color pattern you want and click OK in the Format as Table dialog box.
+- 2 Format the text as a table in Excel: - a Select all of the rows containing data in Column A through Column C. - b Select the Home tab, then select Format as Table. - c Select the color pattern you want and click OK in the Format as Table dialog box.
 Excel will format the region to be edited.